atticusofsparta/ChessWeave/README.md

 Transaction to terminate the game, executable only by the games creator.

 ## Evaluator Software
 The evaluation software for ChessWeave uses the FEN (Forsyth-Edwards Notation) string representation of the game's current state.
 The FEN string of the standard start position is the default state.
-This software essentially validates the sequence of moves made in a game of chess.
+This software essentially validates the sequence of moves made in a game.

 The process works as follows: